 Care providers should practice hand hygiene at key points during patient care to disrupt the transmission of microorganisms to patients, including:

-before patient contact
+before and after patient contact

 after contact with blood, body fluids, or contaminated surfaces (even if gloves are worn)